vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/06_The_Ramtek_Inscriptions_2.md

 We shall elaborate on this scheme below on the basis of the texṭ For the archaeological, religious and cultural context of the present inscription we may refer to several earlier publications.
 8 Some of the references that were made in them to this inscription do not conform with the readings and interpretations now proposed; these preliminary observations should be considered superseded by the present editioṇ

-The inscription is found in the southern wall of the maṇd

-. apa  of the Kevala–
+The inscription is found in the southern wall of the maṇḍapa  of the Kevala–

 Narasiṁha Temple, 9 and was discovered when the covering plaster was removed during restoration work of the Archaeological Survey, which unfortunately led to severe damage.
 It is not clear whether the inscription has always been fixed to this spot or was, at a certain time, inserted in the southern wall.
 10 When found, it covered principally two slabs of stone, fixed beneath one another̥ The left and upper sides of both stones are somewhat crumbled off, and the lower slab has been broken vertically in the middle.
 The three pieces of stone have been fitted again with mortar by the restorers.
 Twelve lines are carved on the upper slab and three on the lower̥ The height of both slabs taken together is about 50 cm, and their breadth about 100 cm.
 The ragged right sides of both 7 Names within square brackets do not occur in the legible part of the inscriptioṇ For a further elaboration see Bakker 2012, The Gupta–Vākāṭaka Relationship.
 A new inter-